knowercoder/UsefulShaders/README.md

 # Useful Shaders for Unity

 List of Unity shaders that are useful for your projects as well as for learning purposes.
-[Read here](https://knowercoder.com/blog/basic-shaders-unity/) to learn how each shader works.
 - Shaders are created with Shader graph
 - Supports URP
 - Unity Version used 2022.3 LTS